cogolabs/go-boilerplate/README.md

 Routers, when instantiated, can call the `handleFunc()` method to call a given handler.
 You should have one router calling many handlers.

 # testing
 The best practice for naming tests in golang is `filename_test`.
 These tests should be placed in the same directory, like those under `pkg/web/`.
-Using this naming convention, all test files will appear under the file they are testing.
+Using this naming convention, all test files will appear right above the file they are testing.
 Placing your test files in a separate directory is not recommended, unless you are a GoPath wizard and believe that you have the knowledge and reasons to do so.

 All golang test functions must start with `Test` in their names, in order for them to be visible to the go tester.
 Each test should accept the first argument `(t* Testing.t)`, which will most likely be the only argument you need.
 Run your `assert.Condition` statements with `(t)` always as the first argument.